Rankin Barbee: Family

-Rankin Barbee was the son of Dr. James Barbee and Margaret Rankin of Jasper, Tennessee.
+Rankin Barbee was the son of Rev. Dr. James Barbee and Margaret Rankin of Jasper, Tennessee.
 He was the nephew of Tennessee Attorney General George J. Stubblefield and Federal District Judge William R. Rankin.
-Barbee, Sr., was the Publishing Agent for the United Methodist Publishing House in the 1890s and pastor of McKendree Methodist Church at the same time.
+Barbee Sr., was the Publishing Agent for the United Methodist Publishing House in the 1890s and pastor of McKendree Methodist Church at the same time.
 Rankin Barbee's mother and uncle had moved to Nashville during the Civil War to be closer to their sister, Mary Anne Rankin, and her husband George Stubblefield.
 The family's political fortunes were tied to its relationship with then Tennessee Governor and future President Andrew Johnson.
 Rankin Barbee's grandfather, David Rankin of Jasper, Tennessee, was born in Greeneville, Tennessee, and had served in the State legislature with Johnson in the 1830s.
 In addition, Johnson's maternal grandfather, Andrew McDonough, had married Barbee's great-grandmother, Rhoda Sartain Roberson, in his second marriage.

 Barbee's family included first cousin Thomas Turley Rankin, who was head attorney for the Home Owners Loan Corporation and the War Assets Administration.
-Rankin's uncle William Roberson Rankin was a Federal District Judge in Nashville from 1863-1865.
+Rankin's uncle William Roberson Rankin was a Federal District Judge in Nashville from 1863 to 1865.

+On April 15, 1913, Barbee married Elina Gusman.
+They had two daughters.